-Malaysia blocks Grok amid uproar over non-consensual sexualised images
+Malaysia blocks Grok amid uproar over nonconsensual sexualised images

 Malaysian Communications and Multimedia Commission says ban comes after failure to comply with formal notices.

-Malaysia has blocked access to Elon Musk’s artificial intelligence model Grok amid a global uproar over the chatbot’s ability to create sexuality explicit images of people without their consent.
+Malaysia has blocked access to Elon Musk’s artificial intelligence model Grok amid a global uproar over the chatbot’s ability to create sexually explicit images of people without their consent.

-The Malaysian Communications and Multimedia Commission (MCMC) said it had temporarily banned Grok after ordering the chatbot’s developer xAI and the social media platform X to introduce safeguards to ensure compliance with the law.
+The Malaysian Communications and Multimedia Commission (MCMC) said on Sunday it had temporarily banned Grok after ordering the chatbot’s developer xAI and the social media platform X to introduce safeguards to ensure compliance with the law.

 Recommended Storieslist of 4 items